 Covered California will continue to add new enrollees because of recurring Medi-Cal redeterminations through FY 2024-2025 and beyond.
 However, during FY 2024-25, Covered California is expected to add greater number of enrollees from Medi-Cal than usual.
 The additional enrollees are expected to come from a large pool of beneficiaries whose eligibility status is pending and is yet to be resolved because of the administrative challenges in conducting Medi-Cal redeterminations during the FY 2023-24 unwind period.
 These rollover inflows represent one-time added enrollment for Covered California.
-In this section, we provide the estimate of inflows from two sources-usual recurring Medi-Cal redeterminations and the one-time transitions from unwind pending cases.
+In this section, we provide the estimate of inflows from two sources: